 The Waterloo Coin Society prides itself on the many active members in the numismatic community who make up our membership.
 Everyone has different goals and reasons for joining and each valued member has the freedom to choose the level of involvement best suited to their needs and lifestyle.

 Below are a few suggestions on how to get the most enjoyment out of the hobby and benefit from being a member.
-We hope that you will consider a few of them and appreciate any help you can give us to make this a healthy, thriving and growing club with our meetings a fun and exciting place to be.
+We hope that you will consider one or more of them and we appreciate any assistance to ensure a healthy, thriving and growing club with fun and exciting meetings and activities.

-For these reasons, whenever possible we host our own coin show or assist with the occasional ONA or RCNA Convention.
-At each meeting we encourage our members to purchase special draw tickets and contribute to the refreshment counter.
-Some members choose to generously make monetary donations or donate items in our auctions with the proceeds going to the club.
-Voluntary donations towards a coffee and snacks helps to cover most of the refreshment expenses.
+For these reasons, we host our own coin show whenever possible.
+At each in-person meeting we encourage our members to purchase draw prize tickets and contribute to the refreshment counter.
+Some members choose to generously make monetary donations or donate items in our auctions.
 We do not solicit additional funding or ask any more of our members than their annual dues.
-Our executive team works hard to keep operating expenses down and is grateful for the success of past shows that have kept us afloat and allow us to provide you with top notch meetings.
+Our executive team works diligently to keep operating expenses down while providing top notch meetings and a wide array of attractive benefits far exceeding the cost of membership.

-WCS is dependant on the talents and dedication of its members and everyone is encouraged to volunteer their time to serve on the executive, take on various duties or tasks and share their collecting interests/knowledge with those in attendance during the educational segment.
-By preparing a 20-30 minute presentation and sharing it at one of the monthly meetings we all benefit and expand our knowledge of numismatics.
+W.C.S. is dependent on the talents and dedication of its members.
+Everyone is encouraged to volunteer their time to serve on the executive, take on various duties or tasks and share their collecting interests/knowledge with those in attendance during the educational segment.
+By preparing a 20-45 minute presentation for one of our monthly meetings, we all benefit and expand our knowledge of numismatics.
 Another great way for members to share their knowledge is by writing articles for the newsletter.
 Whether the articles are long or short, the writer generally learns more as they research the topic and the rest of us learn more about the topic being presented.
-Occasionally, interest in a little known area of collecting is expanded and new collectors are therefore added.
-You may find others in the group with more knowledge on a topic of study willing to share with you and help you reach some of your goals.
-Not everyone is comfortable speaking, but the time and effort you put into a presentation is well worth it!
-Volunteering to become a director or take on various positions is an area where you can really serve our members and shape our club.
+Occasionally, interest in a lesser-explored area of collecting is expanded upon and new collectors are added as a result.
+You may find others in our group with more knowledge on a topic of study who are willing to offer valuable advice and even help you reach some of your goals.
 Think about where you could fit in and what role you want to play.
 Your talents and input will never go to waste!
-Strong leadership and a vision for the future combined with the support and dedication from our members makes the workload much lighter.
-Membership is more than just paying your dues.
+Strong leadership and a vision for the future combined with the support and loyalty from our members makes the workload much lighter.
+Membership is much more than just renewing your dues!

-Simply collecting coins for the sake of collecting with no goal in mind will make it difficult to maintain interest in whatever you've chosen to collect.
-Fortunately there is a great deal of information available thanks to dedicated collectors who have done a lot of research and study on the subject.
-Try to learn as much as you can through reputable coin dealers and various books and magazines such as Charlton Coin Guides, Canadian Coin News and articles written by other collectors.
+Simply hoarding coins with no specific goal in mind will make it difficult to maintain interest in whatever you have chosen to collect.
+Fortunately, there is a great deal of information available thanks to dedicated collectors who have done a lot of research and study on the subject.
+Learn as much as you can through reputable coin dealers, correspondence courses and various books, magazines such as Charlton Coin Guides, Canadian Coin News and award-winning articles written by other collectors.
 In the long run it will turn out to be one of the wisest investments you have made!